-Anchor’s away at the Maritime Hotel, a simple stationary vessel in bustling Manhattan that touts cozy decor, a nautical theme that isn’t overzealous and a glitzy Italian trattoria, La Sirena.
+Anchor’s away at this simple stationary vessel in bustling Manhattan that touts cozy decor, a nautical theme and a glitzy Italian trattoria, La Sirena

 Through connecting doors from the lobby, guests can glimpse the luminous space of La Sirena, Mario Batali and Joe Bastianich’s most recent restaurant addition to New York in nearly a decade.
 Patrons have the choice of dining outside on the patio overlooking Ninth Avenue or inside surrounded by marble archways and Portuguese tile floors with a showstopping 38-foot-long Caesarstone quartz bar.
 Guests can also take meals in their own hotel rooms—though the room menu shows a $3 to $5 markup for some menu items.
 Casarecce with broccoli rabe, aleppo chili and sesame is $23 on the room menu as opposed to $20 on La Sirena’s menu online, and Lasagne al Pesto e Patate is $30, instead of $25 as on the online menu.
 (Note: Guests are offered a 20 percent discount on breakfast if they eat in La Sirena and charge it to their rooms before 10am.)